How to build a Church or Synagogue security team

 Secondly, church and synagogue leaders must speak to local, state, and federal law enforcement and understand what current threats they are monitoring.
 We have seen time and time again that law enforcement had previous intelligence on the attacker but never shared it with anyone (I.E. the Tree of Life Synagogue attack where the attacker posted on various social media that he was going to do it)

 Thirdly, the current political climate or more specifically what the news media is reporting on could be a hint of what’s to come or inspire copy-cat attacks.
+Effective security training for places of worship includes keeping up to date with the latest threats and methods that need to be considered.

 Finding the right people for the job:

-Once the type of potential threats are identified we can work to put a team together that will be incharge of security.
+Once the type of potential threats are identified we can work to put a team together that will be in charge of security.
 The amount of people to choose will depend on the size of the place of worship, the amount of people that attend, the amount of entrances and exits, and most importantly by what will be a practical sized team that can work cohesively together.

 Potential team members should be evaluated by a psychometric test to identify their key traits specific to working under pressure and in a team.
 Thereafter, they should be physically evaluated for key performance indicators, like the ability to run and sprint, coordination, the ability to carry injured people, and push and pull.
+An effective security team for places of worship contains members who can do the above without fail.

 Choosing weapons and ammo.